KQM-git/TCL/docs/evidence/characters/cryo/ganyu.md

 **Finding:**

-When shooting your first Frostflake Arrow at an enemy if you hit the enemy directly with the arrow, the initial bloom of the shot will get the bonus 15% cryo resistance shred
+When shooting your first Frostflake Arrow at an enemy if you hit the enemy directly with the arrow, the initial bloom of the shot will get the bonus 15% Cryo resistance shred

 **Evidence:**